alonshrestha/alon.com.np/content/blogs/create-dedicated-csgo-linux-server.md

 This simple step will improve your game performance and make your gameplay experience smoother.
 For more information on tick rates, you can refer to this {{< newtabref  href="https://win.gg/news/4379/explaining-tick-rates-in-fps-games-difference-between-64-and-128-tick" title="article" rel="nofollow">}}.

-## How to Update Your CS:GO Dedicated Server
+## Update Your CS:GO Dedicated Server
 Regular updates are released for CS:GO every week or month, and to keep your server running smoothly, it's important to update it as well.

 To update your CS:GO game on your dedicated server, you need to follow the **steps 6 to 9** which involve from running SteamCMD to app update.
 These steps will guide you through the process of updating your game.